Sage-Bionetworks/sbcp-mongo/README.md

-# phccp-mongo
+# sbcp-mongo

-A MongoDB docker image extended to include an initialization script
+A MongoDB Docker image extended to include an initialization script